adjust/unity_sdk/README.md

 Android post build process is performing changes in `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.

 The problem with this approach with `Unity 4` is that the manifest file used for the Android package was the same one as before the build process ended.
 To mitigate this, simply run the build again, using the manifest created or changed by the previous run, or click on the menu `Assets → Adjust → Fix AndroidManifest.xml` so the script can run before the build process.
-Either way, it is only necessary to do this step once, as long as the manifest file remains compatible with the adjust SDK.
+Either way, it is only necessary to do this step once, as long as the manifest file remains compatible with the Adjust SDK.

 ![][menu_android]